hairinwind/myKafka/my-kafka-spring/README.md

     consumer:
       bootstrap-servers
       ...
-    producer:
+    my.kafka.bank.producer:
        ...
 ```
 my.kafka.spring.consumer.Consumer.consume(String message) is using the spring default containerFactory.
 The default container Factory is taking the configuration from application.yml.
-my.kafka.spring.producer.Producer.sendMessage(String message) is using the spring default kafkaTemplate.
+my.kafka.spring.my.kafka.bank.producer.Producer.sendMessage(String message) is using the spring default kafkaTemplate.
 The default kafkaTemplate is taking the configuration from application.yml.

 ## use custom factory
 For real application, you need visit multiple topics.
 It probably needs different config props, like different Serializer and Deserializer.